 Below are the regulations:

 A. Qualifier Dates: The four qualifier events for the 2020 PRO Chess League Season will take place in 2019 on Tuesday, September 24, October 8, October 22 and November 5.
+The final of each qualifier will take place on the following Tuesday.
 The exact starting times will be announced closer to the event.

 B. Qualifier Rules:

-B1: Each Qualifier Date will consist of two eight team round-robins, for a total of 16 teams, in which one team from each round-robin will qualify to the next PRO Chess League season.
+B1: Each Qualifier Date will consist of four four team knockout tournaments, for a total of 16 teams, in which one team from each tournament will qualify to the next PRO Chess League season.

-B2: The round-robins will be largely divided by time zone.
+B2: The tournaments will be largely divided by time zone.